sonyagreen/continuous_deployment_talk/README.md

 * work with your support team to get those bug notes out of their heads and down in a report.
 Honestly, it's hard to want to write it up well when there are other requests piling up, but you can make them <3 you for it, by thanking them for the work, by fixing things fast or at least reporting why you can't.
 This makes support able to return to those users and either get to deliver good news (which is a job we love), or be able to manage the users' expectations better.

 I'm not a developer, and I didn't need to understand the code to be able to make this dossier.
-Your support team, however they're working with you, or if you know your company has one?
+Your support team, however they're working with you, can do this too.

 I'm not a dev, just analytical.
 Your support people may already be like this.

-Support's not told "just deal with it".
+GitHub support's not told "just deal with it".
 We have power.
 We still deal with whatever is rolled out (yay, continuous deployment).
 We fully embrace the "ah, they'll get used to it" aspect.
 If the spike doesn't drop, that's when you have this kind of situation.

 I have ownership access to github/github, I don't know other companies whose support people do.
 But I have access to read the PRs, to add issues directly to GH.
 I've read PRs from the designers, I know something about how they work.
 This made me understand what was important, and comfortable to share this.